emunhoz/edermunhozsantos/pages/about.en.md

 ---
 ## A quick introduction

-I was born in São Paulo and my first job was in 2008 as a designer (Yes, I started as a designer and you can view my portfolio if you want).
+I was born in Barra Bonita, São Paulo and my first job was in 2008 as a designer (Yes, I started as a designer and you can view my portfolio if you want).

 I studied Marketing in Bauru (IESB-PREVE) in 2012 and I starting to work as a front end.